anoma/namada-interface/apps/extension/README.md

 # First, install web-ext globally (this bundles Firefox extensions into a `.zip` file):
 yarn global add web-ext

+# Build wasm dependencies
+yarn wasm:build # This needs to be run initially to ensure wasm dependencies are available

 # Clean build files
 yarn clean
+yarn clean:chrome   # Clean only chrome build yarn clean:firefox  # Clean only firefox build

 # Build production web extension (chrome & Firefox)
-yarn build                       # Clean and build all extensions yarn build:chrome  # Build only chrome (./build/chrome) yarn build:firefox # Build only firefox (./build/firefox)
+yarn build         # Clean and build all extensions & wasm dependencies yarn build:chrome  # Clean and build only for chrome (./build/chrome) yarn build:firefox # Clean and build only firefox (./build/firefox)

-# Run development mode.
+# Run in development mode.
 This enables autoreloading when you install the extension at ./build/chrome
 yarn start
-yarn start:chrome  # Same as yarn start, which defaults to a Chrome target yarn start:firefox # Run development extension in Firefox
+yarn start:chrome  # Same as yarn start, which defaults to a Chrome target yarn start:firefox # Run development extension in Firefox - use ./build/firefox

 # Run tests
 yarn test